-For this relief to be available, the dwellings must be purchased at the same time and from the same seller (or persons connected with them).
-The relief will also apply to the acquisitions of several apartment leases, as well as freehold or head lease interest in a number of apartments, provided that the lessor interests when granted did not have an initial term of more than 21 years.
+The relief is aimed at transactions that involve more than one dwelling.
+The dwellings must be purchased at the same time and from the same seller (or persons connected with them).
+The relief can also apply to the acquisitions of several apartment leases, as well as freehold or head lease interest in a number of apartments, provided that the lessor interests when granted did not have an initial term of more than 21 years.

-The relief identifies the average price paid for the residential units and SDLT is then determined based on that average price rather than to on the price of each unit individually (with a minimum charge of 1%).
-This rate is then applied to the total consideration paid for the residential units.
+The relief identifies the average price paid for the residential units and SDLT is then calculated on each dwelling based on that average price (with a minimum charge of 1%), so that the lower SDLT rates can be accessed more than once.